0xInfection/XSRFProbe/README.md

 > __NOTE:__
 >
 > This tool is still in beta phase and might bug out.
 A stable release will be pushed once every feature has been added.
+If you're interested, have a look at [this pull request](https://github.com/0xInfection/XSRFProbe/pull/15).

 <img src="https://i.imgur.com/xYKpsYl.png" alt="xsrf-logo">
 <p align="center">